Architecture of the LDS Church: No spire temples

-Center and Single Spire Temples
+Center and single spire temples

-Many temples, beginning with the Idaho Falls Temple, were built with the center-spire design.
-This was the first temple in years to be constructed with any sort of spire or tower.
-The Oakland Temple is an unusual variation on the center spire design as it incorporates four additional spires—one on each corner of the building—for a total of five.
+Many later temples were built with a center-spire design.
+The Idaho Falls Idaho Temple was the first in years to be constructed with any sort of spire or tower.
+The Oakland California Temple is an unusual variation on the center spire design as it also has four additional spires—one on each corner of the building—for a total of five.
 The center spire is the tallest and it is the only temple with five spires.

-The Bern Switzerland Temple, the first in Europe, was the first temple have been built with a non-center single-spire design.
-This was meant to be reminiscent of older temples like Kirtland and Nauvoo, but with a more contemporary design.
+The Bern Switzerland Temple, the first in Europe, was the first built with a non-center single-spire design.
+This was intended to resemble older temples, like Kirtland and Nauvoo, but with a more contemporary design.

-Since around this time, most of the temples built have been some variation of these designs.